SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/validation-rules.md

 Validation rules are used to verify that the data a user enters in a resource meets the constraints you specify before the user can save the resource.

-Validation rules can only be added to resources which have “write” permissions.
+Validation rules can only be added to resources which have "write" permissions.
 Resources which can have validation rules are marked by the following icon:

 ![Validation rule icon](/images/device-protocols/lwm2m/lwm2m-protocols-rules.png)